 One downside to this Dyna-Glo smoker is its high price.
 This will be an issue for more frugal buyers, but as the saying goes, you get what you pay for.

 The Dyna-Glo is made of heavy-gauge steel that keeps heat inside even when the temperature reaches its peak.
 This smoker will last a long time if you take care of it, giving you an excellent return on investment.

 3. Oklahoma Joe’s Highland Offset Smoker

 Char-Broil’s most popular offset barrel smoker, the Oklahoma Joe’s Highland Offset Smoker delivers in both quality and performance.
-The main cooking chamber alone consists of over 610 square inches, so cooking high volumes of food will be as easy as it gets.
-You’ll also have an easy access door to the firebox so you can better control the temperature; whether that be adding wood or stoking it to spread the fire throughout the rest of the fuel source.
-In addition, there will be multiple dampers integrated within the grill so that you can better control the heat and smoke.
+The main cooking chamber alone consists of over 610 square inches, so cooking large amounts of food will be as easy.
+The smoker also has an easy access door to the firebox, which lets you add wood and stoke the fire easier.
+Multiple dampers integrated within the grill let you control the heat and smoke better as well.

 - A large amount of cooking room

 - Easy to access firebox